Se Habla Español

 Because children are not old enough to make legal decisions, they cannot file a personal injury lawsuit.
 However, their parents or legal guardians can file the claim on the child’s behalf to seek compensation for past and future medical expenses related to the injuries they sustained in an accident.

 Pedestrian accident injuries can cause you permanent disabilities, a long recovery time, and extraordinary financial and emotional impacts.
-Let Perenich Law Injury Attorneys listen to your story and describe how our legal team can seek compensation for your claim.
+Let a Clearwater pedestrian accident lawyer at Perenich Law Injury Attorneys listen to your story and describe how our legal team can seek compensation for your claim.